rauchrob/puppet-kallithea/README.md

 ## Limitations

-This module has beed developed for and successfully tested only on RHEL7, using with Kallithea v0.2.1.
-As such, currently only a systemd service definition is provided.
+This module has beed developed for and successfully tested only on RHEL7, using Kallithea v0.2.1.
+Consequently, currently only a systemd service definition is provided.
 In principle, however, it should be easy to modify the module for use with other platforms as well.

 ## Development